any-docs/css/content/reference/at-rules/@counter-style/system/index.md

 sidebar: cssref
 ---

 The **`system`** descriptor specifies the algorithm to be used for converting the integer value of a counter to a string representation.
-It is used in a {{cssxref("@counter-style")}} to define the behavior of the defined style.
+It is used in a `@counter-style` to define the behavior of the defined style.

 If the algorithm specified in the `system` descriptor is unable to construct the representation for a particular counter value, then that value's representation will be constructed using the fallback system provided.